Akwesasne Mohawk Casino

 The Akwesasne Mohawk Casino (AMC) is a Native American gambling enterprise run by the Saint Regis Mohawk Tribe in Akwesasne, New York.
 It has 140000 sqft for 1,800+ slot machines and 30 table games.
 The casino is located within the boundaries of the Akwesasne Mohawk reservation as defined in the 1796 Treaty with the Seven Nations of Canada.

 Facilities

 The casino is a casino resort with hotel, spas, diner and lounge.
 This resort provides 150 rooms and luxury suites.
 Spas are located on the second floor.
 Cascade Lounge offers drink and entertainment within the casino.
 The resort also has shows of live music, comedy and sport events.

 The casino has 30 table games which includes Blackjack, Caribbean Stud Poker, Mississippi Stud, Let It Ride!, Pai Gow Poker, Roulette and Craps.
 It also has bingo in their Mohawk Bingo Palace everyday throughout the week.
 Bingo starts every Saturday night at 10:30 with theme night costume contest for cash drawings.
-Within the Mohawk Bingo Palace there is a poker room that offers shark tank bounty hunter every Sunday, unlimited rebuy no-limit Texas hold'em every Monday, Turbo Tuesday and no limit hold'em bounty tournament every Wednesday.
+Within the Mohawk Bingo Palace there is a poker room.
 There are also more than 1,800 slot machines.